willsam100/CodingWIthSamBlog/_posts/2019-03-04-unit-tests-should-be-large.md

 #   display_name: Sam Williams
 #   first_name: Sam
 #   last_name: Williams
+description: Unit that don't catch regressions are useless.
+Unit tests should cover pure functions.
+The pure function should be as large (code coverage) as possible.
 permalink: "/2019/03/04/unit-tests-should-be-large/"
 ---
 If a unit test does not catch a regression, especially after refactoring, it is pointless.
 Small unit tests typically don't catch regressions.
 If the code base will not live for very long (eg proof-of-concept) then manually test.